-Out of these herbs, sheep sorrel is thought to be the main allergen.
-If you experience these effects, try cutting your dosage or stop taking the tea altogether.23 In some cases, burdock may trigger allergies because it shares chemical properties with daisies, ragweed and chrysanthemum.
-People allergic to the aforementioned plants may experience reactions too.24
+Sheep sorrel is thought to be the main allergen.
+If you experience adverse effects, try cutting your dosage or stop taking the tea altogether.31 Burdock root may trigger allergic reactions too.
+Since it shares chemical properties with daisies, ragweed and chrysanthemum, people allergic to these plants must lessen or avoid essiac tea intake.32

-• Start by drinking a small dose of essiac tea to see how your body reacts.
+- Start by sipping a very small dose of essiac tea to see how your body reacts.

-• Stick to a reasonable dose of essiac tea.
-Most of these adverse effects linked to essiac tea are caused by taking high amounts.
+- Stick to a reasonable dose of essiac tea.
+Most adverse effects linked to essiac tea are caused by taking high amounts.

 Essiac Tea: Not Your Ordinary Herbal Remedy

-Although some people might be hesitant to try essiac tea because of the time and effort required to make it, you cannot disregard the potential impacts it can provide for your health.
-This tea's herbs deliver numerous nutrients and benefits, such as antioxidant and anti-inflammatory properties and even potential anticancer abilities.
+Although some people might be hesitant to try essiac tea because of the time and effort required to make it, the potential impacts it can provide for your health cannot be ignored.
+Its herbs deliver numerous nutrients and benefits, such as antioxidant and anti-inflammatory properties, and even potential anticancer abilities.

 While essiac tea's benefits seem too good to be true, there are side effects you must watch out for.
-Before savoring what it has to offer, make sure to talk to a doctor first to see if you are fit to consume this beverage and know how much of it you should be taking.
+Before savoring what it has to offer, talk to a doctor to see if it is safe for you and, if so, to know how much of it you should be taking.